kontent-ai/delivery-sdk-net/docs/retrieving-data/secure-and-preview-api.md

   }
 ```

-Learn more about [configuring content preview](https://docs.kontent.ai/tutorials/develop-apps/get-content/configuring-preview-for-content-items) for your app and Kontent.ai project.
+Learn more about [configuring content preview](https://docs.kontent.ai/tutorials/develop-apps/get-content/configuring-preview-for-content-items) for your app and Kontent.ai environment.